SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/redirect.md

 `unscheduled MIT`), split settlement (`subsite`) and the possibility to use your own `logo`.

-In some instances you need the possibility to abort purchases.
-This could be if a payer does not complete the purchase within a reasonable timeframe.
+Sometimes you might need to abort purchases.
+An example could be if a payer does not complete the purchase within a reasonable timeframe.
 For those instances we have `abort`, which you can read about in the [core features][abort-feature].
 You can only use `abort` if the payer **has not** completed an `authorize` or a `sale`.

 {% include alert-risk-indicator.md %}